-vLLM 0.18.0 points to a split serving stack for multimodal inference
+vLLM 0.18.0 points to a split multimodal stack

 vLLM 0.18.0 signals a split multimodal serving stack, with render, transport, and GPU inference starting to separate into cleaner infrastructure tiers.